Below are answers to some of your most frequently asked questions.

 The Trust is investing many £millions carrying out essential maintenance on reservoirs to make sure they continue to comply with the stringent law and remain safe, in the face of a changing climate and more extremes of weather.
 The work will ensure the long-term integrity of the reservoirs and the vital water supply they provide to the canal network.

 In some instances, the maintenance requires water levels to be temporarily ‘held down' meaning there will be less water than normal available for boating.
-In the north, following conversations with hire boat firms and other stakeholders, we are introducing shorter opening times in several locations from Easter to conserve water for navigation.
-We have published an overview of water resources in the north.
+In the north, following conversations with hire boat firms and other stakeholders, we are introducing shorter operating hours in several locations to conserve water for navigation.
+There is more information on our current reservoir works here.

-Our water management and engineering teams are working closely with the independent reservoir engineers to minimise the disruption where possible, such as through the timing of the works or the development of flood forecasting systems.
 We are asking boaters, with the help of volunteer lock keepers, to be even more careful than usual to conserve water.
-See the monthly summary of reservoir holdings in our national “reservoir watch”.
+See the monthly summary of reservoir holdings in our national “reservoir watch” here.

 Day-to-day water management